REDMED-X/OperatorsKit/README.md

 |**[SilenceSysmon](KIT/SilenceSysmon)**|Silence the Sysmon service by patching its capability to write ETW events to the log.|

 ## Usage
-Each individual tool has its own README file with usage and compile information.
+Each individual tool has its own README file with usage information and compile instructions.

 ## Credits
 A round of virtual applause to [reenz0h](https://twitter.com/SEKTOR7net).
-Lots of tools in this kit are based on his code examples and ideas from the Malware Development and Windows Evasion courses.
-I highly recommend taking them!
+Lots of tools in this kit are based on his code examples from the Malware Development and Windows Evasion courses.
+I highly recommend purchasing them!

 Furthermore, some code from the [C2-Tool-Collection](https://github.com/outflanknl/C2-Tool-Collection) project is copied to neatly print beacon output.